 Plant, name, date of dedication.

 The garden is an experiment.
-We do not know if it will work.
 We do not know how many people will want to be part of it.

 Choose a plant.
 Give it a name.
 Leave a message.